UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ## Data Manipulation

-First of all, we need to create our list files for individuals and populations.
+First, we need to create list files for both individuals and populations.
 You can use the following commands:

 ```bash
 # Create a list of individuals